 - 3 tablespoons tapioca flour (Don’t omit!
 This acts as a binder)

 - Preheat oven to 350ºF.
-Grease an 8x8 or 9x9 pan or line with parchment paper and set aside.
+Grease an 8×8 or 9×9 pan or line with parchment paper and set aside.

 - In a large bowl, stir together melted oil/butter and coconut sugar.
 Add half of the coffee/water and vanilla extract, stirring until well combined.
 Add oat flour, cocoa powder, tapioca flour and salt, mixing just until incorporated.
 Stir in remaining coffee/water and chocolate chips.

 - Pour batter into prepared pan and place into preheated oven.
-Bake for 25–35 minutes, just until center of brownies are set and toothpick inserted near the center comes out with only a few moist crumbs (may take longer, but be careful not to over bake.
-Time can vary depending on your oven).
+Bake for 25–35 minutes, depending on pan size.
+Brownies may appear undercooked, but begin to solidify and firm up as they cool.
 Remove pan from the oven and let cool completely before slicing.
-They will firm up and set as they cool.
 Makes 12–16 bars, depending on how large you slice them.